 A currency swap line is an agreement between two central banks to exchange currencies.
-They allow a central bank to obtain foreign currency liquidity from the central bank that issues it – usually because they need to provide this to domestic commercial banks.
-For example, the swap line with the Federal Reserve System enables the ECB and all the national central banks in the euro area (Eurosystem) to receive US dollars from the Fed in exchange for an equivalent amount of euro provided to the Federal Reserve.
+This allows a central bank to obtain foreign currency liquidity from the central bank that issues it – usually because they need to provide this to domestic commercial banks.
+For example, the swap line with the US Federal Reserve System enables the ECB and all the national central banks in the euro area (Eurosystem) to receive US dollars from the Fed in exchange for an equivalent amount of euro provided to the Federal Reserve.
 These agreements have been part of central banks’ set of monetary policy instruments for decades.

 Why do we need swap lines?

 While swap lines were initially used by central banks to fund certain market interventions, in recent years they have become an important tool for preserving financial stability and preventing market tension from affecting the real economy.
 The swap agreements established by the ECB since 2007, for instance, have been geared towards providing foreign currency liquidity to domestic banks.
 When funding markets in one currency deteriorate, it becomes difficult for banks outside that currency area to fund their assets tied to this currency since they have no direct access to the foreign central bank that issues the currency.
 But if their home central bank has a swap line with the foreign central bank, the home central bank can provide its banks with the required liquidity in the foreign currency without using its foreign reserves.
-During the financial crisis following the collapse of Lehman Brothers in September 2008, for example, funding markets dried up because of extreme risk aversion.
+During the financial crisis following the collapse of Lehman Brothers in September 2008, for example, funding markets dried up because of an extreme aversion to risk.
 Under these circumstances it became difficult for euro area banks to obtain US dollars to fund their USD-denominated assets.
 To prevent disruptions, such as banks having to sell assets abruptly and thus provoking extreme price movements, the ECB and the Federal Reserve set up a currency swap line, allowing the ECB/Eurosystem to provide US dollars to banks located in the euro area.

 With which central banks does the ECB have currency swap agreements?